kshaffer/courses/mt1-assign.md

 ## December 2 prep

 ***This is the deadline for fourth-species reassessments.
-They must be submitted by the beginning of class.***
+They must be submitted by the beginning of class.*** Share your files with Ashley and me, and then put the sharing links in the form below.

+<iframe src="https://docs.google.com/forms/d/1A4JQULXR8P3yijFtb8DX3UGGzwmijlC7X9uuSlk0ygw/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe><br/>

 Quizzes TBA.